Sen. Gonzalez Announces SB 606 to Create Stronger Enforcement Measures to Keep Workers Safe as the COVID-19 Pandemic Continues

 "All California workers deserve real protections from COVID-19 and other workplace hazards," said Stephen Knight, Executive Director, Worksafe.
 "These common sense reforms will strengthen Cal/OSHA’s ability to hold major corporations accountable for flagrant violations of worker health and safety laws."

 Senator Gonzalez represents the 33rd Senate District, which includes the City of Long Beach and portions of South Los Angeles and South East Los Angeles including the cities of Bell, Bell Gardens, Cudahy, Huntington Park, Lakewood, Lynwood, Maywood, Paramount, Signal Hill, and South Gate.
-Senator Gonzalez lives in Long Beach with her husband Adam and three sons.
+Senator Gonzalez lives in Long Beach with her family.

 The United Food and Commercial Workers Western States Council is the regional coordinating body of 11 UFCW local unions representing over 200,000 workers in California, Arizona, Nevada, and Utah.
 The Council is a part of the 1.2-million-member strong UFCW International Union.
 UFCW members are standing together to improve the lives of workers, families, and communities.